 This book is the sequel to the popular, How to Get a Life, Vol. 1.
 This volume works on Empowering Wisdom from Writers and Thinkers.
 Readers see how to move from mediocrity to greatness.

-How to Get a Life: Empowering Wisdom from Thinkers and Writers takes the reader beyond history, delving into how these remarkable men and women made their indisputable marks on the world.
-In the same biographical-sketch format made popular by How to Get a Life, Vol. I, each historical icon gives compelling advice on how to conquer adversity and achieve greatness with courage, tenacity, and focus.
+The course of action is through learning and self-improvement.
+College professors Lawrence Baines and Daniel McBrayer give more thought-provoking insights from some of the world’s greatest minds throughout time.
+How to Get a Life Vol. 2: Empowering Wisdom from Thinkers and Writers features 15 magnificent minds.
+Going beyond history, see how these remarkable men and women made imprints on the world.
+This book has the same successful format as How to Get a Life, Vol. 1, with a biographical introduction starting each chapter.
+Read each icon’s compelling advice on how to conquer adversity and achieve greatness through courage, tenacity, and focus.

-- "How to Get a Life" is a simple format with a powerful message: anyone can have a life.
-Each individual chapter is presented by a different contributor and expresses the life views and philosophies of some of the most famous, wise and fascinating people in history.
-I especially enjoyed the pieces on Joseph Campbell, Oprah Winfrey and Leo Buscaglia.
+Anyone can have a life.
+Each individual chapter is presented by a different contributor and expresses the life views and philosophies of some of the most famous, wise, and fascinating people in history.
+I especially enjoyed the pieces on Joseph Campbell, Oprah Winfrey, and Leo Buscaglia.
 Although not a history lesson, I learned more than I ever knew about Confucius and the Dalai Lama.
-This would make a wonderful gift for anyone, but especially a friend, relative or co-worker at a crossroads in their life.
-I found it stimulating, motivating and thought-provoking and am recommending the book to everyone.
+This would make a wonderful gift for anyone, but especially a friend, relative, or co-worker at a crossroads in their life.
+I found it stimulating, motivating, and thought-provoking and am recommending the book to everyone.